alexwlchan/alexwlchan.net/src/_drafts/safari-tabs.md

 console.log(safari.windows[2].tabs[4].url());
 /* https://en.wikipedia.org/wiki/Route_53 */
 ```

+Windows are ordered front-to-back, and tabs are ordered left-to-right.
+The first entry of `safari.windows` is my front window, the second entry is the window behind it, the third entry the window behind that, and so on.
+The entries of `window.tabs` are in left-to-right order.

 We can put these calls together in a for loop to get the URL of every tab in every window: